qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/server/services.rst

 .. note::

   It is possible to make attribute searches via GetFeatureInfo and omit the X/Y parameter if a FILTER is there.
-QGIS server then returns info about the matching features and generates a combined bounding box in the xml output.
+QGIS Server then returns info about the matching features and generates a combined bounding box in the xml output.